talagayev/OpenMMDL/docs/analysis_output.rst

    * - 100x_checkpoint.chk*
      - Checkpoint saved every 1000000 steps.

-MD Files
+RMSD
 ------------------------------
-**MD Files**: A folder that contains the files that were generated during the MD Simulation.
-This folder contains 3 subfolders.
+**RMSD**: A folder that contains the files for the RMSD calculation during the simulation.
+The RMSD over time is default, while the RMSD between the frames is optional

-*Pre MD*: Folder that contains the files that were prepared by the script before the MD Simulation.

 .. list-table::
    :header-rows: 1